FranklinFranklin/finance-calculators/README.md

 # finance-calculators
-finance calculators een tool dat helpt met berekenen van hypotheek rente
+finance calculators a to help with calculating.